Frequently Asked Questions...

 Q. How long will it take me to complete the RN-BSN at Thomas University?
 Do you have a “fast track” or accelerated program?

-A. The RN-BSN program is designed so that students can complete the program in 3 semesters plus one summer by attending classes part-time (classes meet face-to-face one day per month).
+A. The RN-BSN program is designed so that students can complete the program in 3 semesters plus one summer by attending classes part-time (classes meet face-to-face four times per semester).
 This means you can earn your BSN in as few as 15 months.
 Students enrolled full time can complete the RN-BSN degree in just 12 months.

 Q. It has been a while since I was in college.
 Will I need to repeat any of my previous classes/credits for the nursing program?

-A. All transferable credits will be honored no matter when they were taken…20 years ago or 2 years ago, it counts!
+A. All transferable credits will be honored no matter when they were taken.
 In addition, Thomas University will award up to 39 credits for previous nursing coursework completed at the A.D.N. or diploma level, at no additional cost to you, following successful completion of the first 9 credits of upper division RN-BSN coursework at TU.
 You do not have to repeat any ADN level nursing courses.
-Thomas University also accepts up to six transfer credits of upper division (300 level or higher) nursing courses that will count toward the BSN degree or nine transfer credits of graduate level coursework toward the Master’s degree.
 Please speak with an advisor for more information about transfer credits.

-Q. Do I have to complete all of my “core” curriculum classes, such as Humanities or History, before enrolling in the nursing program?
+Q. Do I have to complete all of my “core” curriculum classes, such as Humanities or History, before enrolling in the RN-BSN program?

 A. No. You can begin taking nursing courses right away.
 Most students who graduate from an A.D.N. or diploma program will need to complete an additional 3–9 credits of “core” classes in order to graduate from Thomas University, but these classes can be completed at the same time you take your nursing classes or following completion of the RN-BSN courses– it’s up to you!

-Q. Do I have to take Chemistry or Algebra?
+Q. Do I have to take Chemistry, Algebra, or a Foreign Language?

 A. No. However, a Statistics course is required prior to undergraduate or graduate research courses.